apache/nuttx/configs/sama5d3x-ek/README.txt

       2013-9-11: Basic HSCMI0/1 functionality (with DMA) has been verified.

       OHCI
-      2013-8-16: The OCHI configuration is now basically functional.
+      2013-8-16: The OCHI configuration is functional.
         Testing is not yet extensive, however:
         a) I have tested only control and bulk endpoints.
 I still need to test interrupt endpoints.

       EHCI
-      2013-8-26:
-        The hand-off of full speed devices to OHCI does not work.
-In this case, OHCI gets the port, but the port is reset, lost by OHCI and returned to EHCI.
-EHCI sees the full-speed port and hands it off to OHCI and this sequence continues forever.
-      2013-8-28: EHCI is partially functional.
+      2013-8-28: EHCI is functional.
+      2013-9-19:  OHCI works correctly with EHCI.
+EHCI will handle high-speed device connections; full- and low-speed device connections will be handed-off to the OHCI HCD.

       UDPHS
-      2013-9-5: The UDPHS driver is basically functional.
+      2013-9-5: The UDPHS driver is functional.

       I2C
       2013-9-12:  I have been unusuccessful getting the external serial